Giang Le-Huy: Acting career

 Giang first entered the Australian film industry in 1998 as an actor in a film entitled "Spank" and then in "Peaches" (2002) and "Swing" (2007).
-"Swing" received the Best Film Award for 2007 at St Kilda Film Festival.
 In "Swing", Giang acted as well as played zither in the background for a small part of the film.

 Besides acting, Giang does voice work on the radio.
 In 2007, together with other casts, Giang's voice sounded in the "Songs in the Blood" produced by the Radio Adelaide.
 The "Songs in the Blood" won a silver medal in the New York Festival.

 Education and community work

 Giang studied and worked in the banking industry in Vietnam.
 Since the early years of her life, Giang had been interested in acting.
 After deciding to permanently settle in Australia, Giang attended a drama course in South Australia.
 Giang continued studying and received formal training.
-She worked in various areas, including Couple Therapy, Financial Counselling, Family Support and Australian Migration Law, while tirelessly and voluntarily helping refugees and migrants settle in South Australia.
+She worked in various areas, including Couple Therapy, Financial Counselling, Family Support and Australian Migration Law, while helping refugees and migrants settle in South Australia.

-As an active advocate for women in various areas, including employment, health, recreation and lifestyles, Giang took up and completed a post-graduate course in Women's Studies at the University of Adelaide.
+As an advocate for women in various areas, including employment, health, recreation and lifestyles, Giang took up and completed a post-graduate course in Women's Studies at the University of Adelaide.

-As registered with the Migration Agents Registration Authority, Giang provided free advice to refugees and migrants on the Australian Migration law from 1992 until she retired from this industry at the end of 2006.
-Giang still advocates for women, practises as a qualified Couple Therapist and helps the community in her capacity as a Justice of the Peace, for South Australia.
+As registered with the Migration Agents Registration Authority, Giang provided advice to refugees and migrants on the Australian Migration law from 1992 until she retired from this industry at the end of 2006.
+Giang still advocates for women, practises as a qualified couple therapist and helps the community in her capacity as a Justice of the Peace, for South Australia.

-Between 1990 and 2008, Giang was employed as a Multicultural Services Program Co-ordinator for a community welfare agency in Adelaide, managing and training cultural staff from Spain, Afghanistan, Chile, Iran, Iraq, Eritrea, Ethiopia, Sudan, Germany, Poland, Bosnia, Cambodia, Albania, Russia etc. providing various services to their own communities.
-In addition to that, in 1998, Giang created an annual Multicultural Festival, for refugees and migrants to showcase and maintain their cultures in Australia; and speed up their settlement.
+Between 1990 and 2008, Giang was employed as a multicultural services program co-ordinator for a community welfare agency.
+In addition to that, in 1998, Giang created an annual multicultural festival, for refugees and migrants to showcase and maintain their cultures in Australia; and speed up their settlement.

+In 2013 Giang Le-Huy was appointed as a Visiting Inspector for the Department of Correctional Services in South Australia serving Yatala Prison, Adelaide Women's Prison, and the Adelaide Remand Centre until 2022.